CGevorg/OpenKrypton/README.md

 # OpenKrypton
-Pattern recognition application
+Pattern recognition application.

-Java Project who describe Object detection algorithms.
+Java Project which describe object detection algorithms.
 Generally this project will use OpenCV framework.

-if you use some idea for working in project you will add in your VM options your openCV library path like -Djava.library.path="/home/cgev/workspace/frameworks/opencv/build/lib" You must add libs/opencv***.jar file to your project Intellijy idea Project Structure -> add Library
+If you are using some idea for working in project you will add in your VM options your openCV library path like -Djava.library.path="/home/cgev/workspace/frameworks/opencv/build/lib" You must add libs/opencv***.jar file to your project Intellijy idea Project Structure -> add Library

-this project will write using Oracle Java8
+This project was written using Oracle Java SE 8.